CodingErik/GoodREADMEGenerator/GeneratedREADME/README.md

   ## Credits

-  * erik, lito: Email: [codingErik1@gmail.com](emailTo:codingErik1@gmail.com), Github Username: codingErik Github Link:  https://github.com/CodingErik
+  * ERIK, LEAD DEV: Email: [codingErik1@gmail.com](emailTo:codingErik1@gmail.com), Github Username: codingErik Github Link:  https://github.com/CodingErik

   ## Licensed 🏆

-  Unlicense
+  THIS IS WHERE YOUR SPECIFIED LICENSE WOULD BE